Skip to main content

 <div class="card__image"></div>

-parameter in the access URL.
-These will optimise the image before delivering a 350-pixel height version of it to the browser.
+The image has been uploaded to Cloudinary.
+For optimal results, we’re using f_auto, q_auto and the h_350 parameter in the access URL.
+These optimise the image before delivering a 350-pixel-height version to the browser.

 See the Pen wvJKpxe by Cloudinary (@Cloudinary) on CodePen.